hubert-cywka/spark/README.md

 For example, in order to debug the UI service, you need to:
 - make sure that Docker daemon is running on your local machine.
 This command should run all necessary infrastructure and all services,
-- run `pwsh services.up.ps1 --DetachedServices ui-service` (add `--Build` flag if you run the app for the first time),
+- run `npm run start -- --DetachedServices ui-service` (add `--Build` flag if you run the app for the first time),
 - go to UI service and start it manually - `npm run dev`.

 By default, UI service starts on port 5173 and Proxy service starts on port 5000.